-We were 25 women, staying on topic and having a vibrant discussion on freedom and free-enterprise for over 2 hours!
-Some of us had known each other for 10 years and discovered for the first time they shared interest in economic issues and understanding the impact of public policy and government regulations.
+At that next meeting 25 women came and had a vibrant discussion on free-market economics for more than 2 hours.
+The energy level was high.
+Some had known each other for 10 years and had discovered for the first time they shared interest in economic issues and understanding the impact of public policy and government regulations.

 From a local idea to a national organization